-Don Machholz [ maˈcoles ] aka The Comet Hunter is born in Portsmouth, Virginia in 1952, Don Machholz, found his interest in astronomy at the early age of 8 and by thirteen had his first telescope, a 2-inch refractor.
+Don Machholz [ maˈcoles ] aka The Comet Hunter is born in Portsmouth, Virginia in 1952.
+Machholz established an interest in astronomy at the early age of 8 and by thirteen had his first telescope, a 2-inch refractor.
 It wasn’t much later that he located all the Messier Objects utilizing a 6-inch Criterion Dynascope given to him by his parents.

 Don entered the United States Army in 1971, working as a meteorological observer during the day and continued viewing astronomical objects by night.
 In the early 70’s astrophotography was popular and while stationed in Yuma, Arizona he photographed some of his first objects that were subsequently published in astronomy magazines.